-North America's GDP per capita is 20 times larger than Africa's
+North America's GDP per capita is 28 times larger than Africa's

 At a per capita level, the contrast is even more stark.
-Africa's GDP per capita is 20 times smaller than North America's, over ten times smaller than Europe's, and less than one third of Asia's or Latin America's.
+Africa's GDP per capita is 28 times smaller than North America's, over 15 times smaller than Europe's, and less than one quarter of Asia & the Pacific's or Latin America & the Caribbean's.

-Africa will become the world's fastest growing region by 2027
+Africa will become the world's fastest growing region by 2025

-According to the International Monetary Fund (IMF), Africa's growth rate should outstrip the global average in each of the next five years, being second only to Asia.
+According to the International Monetary Fund (IMF), Africa's growth rate should outstrip the global rate in each of the next five years, and by 2025 will be the world's fastest growing region, outstripping Asia.

-In 2023, Africa's growth rate will be more than eight times higher than Europe's and three times higher than North America's.
+In 2023, Africa's growth rate will be more than six times higher than Europe's and twice as high as North America's.

-By 2027, Africa is projected to become the fastest growing region globally, outpacing Asia
+By 2025, Africa is projected to become the fastest growing region globally, outpacing Asia